layeddie/rv/rv_app_ui/README.md

 | LED   | x   |      |    | 18   |

 ## Install ASDF
-Using ASDF to manage elixir and erlang versions using the ASDF ./tools-versions file in this project There are many good guides for installing ASDF.
+Use ASDF to manage elixir and erlang versions.
+Using the ASDF ./tools-versions file in this project There are many good guides for installing ASDF.
 This is just one example.

 [Installing Elixir with ASDF](https://elixircasts.io/installing-elixir-with-asdf)